JESUS CHRIST AND THE EARLY CHRISTIAN CHURCH

-The traditions of the early Church were passed on to the faithful followers of Christ at the Sunday gathering from the very beginning of the Church at Pentecost.
-The Liturgy (Celebration or Service) would include the teaching of the Word followed by the Eucharist, the Memorial of the Last Supper.
+The traditions of the early Church were passed on to the faithful followers of Christ at Sunday service from the very beginning of the Church at Pentecost.
+The Celebration would include the teaching of the Word followed by the Eucharist, the Memorial of the Last Supper.
 The Church celebrates in the liturgy the Paschal Mystery of Christ by which He accomplished the work of our salvation.

 Jesus said to them, "I am the bread of life."

-The community would gather on Sunday the Lord's Day (Revelation 1:10) in the celebration of divine worship in the Liturgy of the Eucharist.
+The community would gather on Sunday in divine worship in the Liturgy of the Eucharist.
 The Church assembly would first have the Liturgy of the Word with readings and then a homily or sermon.
 This was followed by the celebration of the Sacrament of the Eucharist of Jesus Christ, as described by St. Justin Martyr as early as 155 AD in his First Apology: "And this food is called among us eucharistia - εὐχαριστία ...
 For not as common bread and common drink do we receive these, but in like manner as Jesus Christ our Saviour, having been made flesh by the Word of God...is the flesh and blood of that Jesus who was made flesh" (66).
+The assembly then received Communion.
 Justin Martyr continued to describe the Memorial of the Last Supper, one that would be called the Divine Liturgy in the East and the Mass in the West, and one that remains the same to this day.

 On the day we call the day of the sun, all who dwell in the city or country gather in the same place.

 The memoirs of the apostles and the writings of the prophets are read.

 When the reader has finished, he who presides over those gathered admonishes and challenges them to imitate these beautiful things.